holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 # Selecting Farm Components

 Now that the farm location has been selected, we can move on to the “Component Selection” screen.
 This is where the user can select different components for their farm.
 Holos will display all available components on the left side of the screen under the “All Available Components” column (Figure 8).
-These components are grouped into various categories including Land Management, Beef and Dairy Cattle, Other Livestock and Poultry.
+These components are grouped into various categories including Land Management, Beef production, Dairy cattle, Swine, Sheep, Poultry and Other Livestock.

 If we click on the drop-down button next to a category's name, we can then see the available components in that category.
 For this portion of the training section, we will be working with the “Land management” and “Poultry” categories.

 <br>

 <p align="center">
     <img src="../../Images/PoultryGuide/en/Figure8.png" alt="Figure 8" width="950"/>
     <br>
-    <em>Figure 8: The available components screen.
+    <em>Figure 8: The Available Components screen.
 Specific components can be chosen here to include in the farm.</em>
 </p>

 <br>

 The Holos model is designed so that the land management components are defined before the livestock components.
 This is because the model allows for the placement of livestock onto a specific field(s) (i.e., pasture(s)) for grazing.
 It is easier to do this if the pasture field has already been defined.
-However, the user can first set up their livestock components and then their field components, but will then need to return to their livestock components to specify and ‘place’ them on pasture.
+However, the user can first set up their livestock components and then their field components, but will then need to return to their livestock components to ‘place’ them on pasture.

 <div style="page-break-after: always"></div>

 ## Crop and Hay Production

 Now we can add our first component to the farm.
-Drag a **Field** component from the left side of the screen and drop it on the **My Farm** on the right side (Figure 9).
+Drag a **Field** component from the left side of the screen and drop it on the **My Farm** section on the right side (Figure 9).
 The screen will now update to reflect this new component that you have added to your farm.
 Holos will label the field as **“Field #1”**.
 At this point, we can enter production information related to the crop being grown on this field.

 <br>